The Cabin Crew Assessment Day Explained

 1. INTRODUCTION and Q&A

 The company presentation comes next.
-The assessors will offer information about the organisation: when and how the company was founded, what is the airline’s promise to their customers, company slogan, working environment, numbers (fleet size, number of destinations, number of employees, number of passengers carried every year, revenue), association with other brands (sponsorship, etc) and testimonials from some of the existing cabin crew, talking about working for the airline and the cabin crew lifestyle.
+The assessors will offer information about the organization: when and how the company was founded, what is the airline's promise to its customers, company slogan, working environment, numbers (fleet size, number of destinations, number of employees, number of passengers carried every year, revenue), association with other brands (sponsorship, etc.) and testimonials from some of the existing cabin crew, talking about working for the airline and the cabin crew lifestyle.

-Prepare in advance one or two relevant questions that might benefit the entire group.
+Prepare one or two relevant questions that might benefit the entire group.

 2. REACH and HEIGHT TEST

-As per the airline requirements, you will need to have a certain arm-reach.
+As per the airline requirements, you must have a certain arm-reach.

-This mark is placed on the wall, and you should be able to reach it without shoes comfortably.
-You can be on your tip-toes if it’s necessary.
+This mark is placed on the wall, and you should be able to reach it comfortably without shoes.
+You can be on your tip-toes if necessary.

-All candidates are split into groups, and each group will receive an exercise.
+All candidates are split into groups, and each will receive an exercise.
 The subject may be airline related or not.
 To complete the task, everybody from the group must understand what they have to do and how they can best help and support each other.
-The members of the group need to have discussions of how are they going to achieve the task.
+The members of the group need to have discussions about how they are going to achieve the task.
 Everybody should participate.
 The cabin crew job requires you to be positive, enthusiastic, involved, a good listener, friendly and calm under pressure.
-These skills will be shown during the group exercise.
+You will need to show these skills during the group exercise.

-Teamwork means working confidently within a group, contributing your ideas efficiently, taking a share of the responsibility, being assertive – rather than passive or aggressive, accept and learn from criticism and giving positive, constructive feedback to others.
-Ask yourself what usually is your role in a group.
+Teamwork means working confidently within a group, contributing your ideas efficiently, taking a share of the responsibility, being assertive – rather than passive or aggressive, accepting and learning from criticism, and giving positive, constructive feedback to others.
+Ask yourself what you usually your role is in a group.
 When you are among your friends, are you the leader that takes charge and wants to answer all the questions?
 Or maybe you are the one who always suggests new ideas on how to approach a situation?
-Or are you the critic who only sees the negative aspects of your group performance?
-Analyze yourself and ask others how do they perceive you.
+Or are you the critic who only sees the negative aspects of your group's performance?
+Analyze yourself and ask others how they perceive you.

-The airlines need to recruit people who can cooperate, solve problems and work well in teams.
+The airlines are looking to recruit people who can cooperate, solve problems and work well in teams.

 4. ENGLISH TEST

 You will have 30 minutes for the English test.
-It is all in writing, and it can include a short essay on a given topic such as:
+This test would either be given to you during the assessment day, or to be completed online at a later stage.
+It can include a short essay on a given topic, such as:

-“Which is the most exciting place you ever visited and why.”
+"Which is the most exciting place you have ever visited and why."